yesyinka/blog_source/_posts/2014-10-14-decorators-and-metaclasses.markdown

 "A test string" == msp("a test  string")
 ```

 The module defines a `StringProcessor` class that I can inherit and customize adding methods that have a standard signature `(self, str)` and are decorated with `@stringfilter`.
-This class can later be instatiated and the instance used to directly process a string and return the result.
+This class can later be instantiated and the instance used to directly process a string and return the result.
 Internally the class automatically executes all the decorated methods in succession.
 I also would like the class to obey the order I defined the filters: first defined, first executed.

 ## The Hitchhiker's Guide To Metaclasses